-Second, the design also determines the useful life of our devices (durability), as well as their repairability.
-Today, many devices are manufactured in such a way that repair is difficult, expensive or impossible, with unique components, integrated parts and specialized tools needed to repair them; sometimes even the devices cannot be opened.
+Secondly, the design also determines the lifetime of our devices (durability), as well as their repairability.
+Nowadays, many devices are manufactured in such a way that makes its repair difficult, expensive or impossible, with unique components, integrated parts and specialized tools needed to repair them; sometimes the devices cannot even be opened.

 Unplash Kilian Seile

-→ These barriers to repair are some examples of how consumers’ right to repair their products is hampered and forced to buy new ones, fostering a discard culture that encourages the growing generation of electronic waste, and the impacts generated by it.
+→ These obstacles to repair are some examples of how consumers’ right to repair their products is hampered and they are forced to buy new ones, fostering a discard culture that encourages the growing generation of electronic waste, and the impacts generated by it.

 OTHER IMPACTS IN THE SECTOR